-6 The static definition of the access rules is documented in [DataBook] section 5 nfineon Public SLE66CX126PE and Derivatives Security Target Hierarchical to: No other components FMT_SMF.1.1 of performing the following security s the configuration registers of the Dependencies: No dependencies
+Hierarchical to: No other components

+FMT_SMF.1.1 The TSF shall be capable of performing the following security management functions: access the configuration registers of the

-7 The Smartcard Embedded Software is intended to set the memory access control policy
+MMU.

+Dependencies: No dependencies

 5.1.1.3 Support of cipher schemas

 FCS_COP.1 Cryptographic operation requires a cryptographic operation to be performed in accordance with a specified algorithm and with a cryptographic key of specified sizes.
 The specified algorithm and cryptographic key sizes can be based on an assigned standard.
 Note that the SHA-2 operation is a keyless cryptographic operation.
 The dependencies will be discussed in Section 8.2.